JohnPaulHernandezAlcala/crypto-buy-advisor/STRUGGLE_LOG.md

 - 1.5 hours

 **What Went Wrong**:
-- Had the filepath defined correctly, but I wasn't patient; so I thought it was incorrect and kept trying new patterns:
+- Had the filepath defined correctly, but I wasn't patient; so I thought it was incorrect and kept trying new patterns.

 **How I Solved It**:
 - Used `"backend/**"` and went to read docs when I realized this path worked.